 Biogeographic distribution of European Deinotheriidae

-The deinotheres known since the Late Oligocene in Africa arrived later in Eurasia, following the mid-Burdigalian Proboscidean Datum Event (ca. 19.5-17.5 Ma).
+The deinotheres known since the late Oligocene in Africa arrived later in Eurasia, following the mid-Burdigalian Proboscidean Datum Event (ca. 19.5-17.5 Ma).
 This event is related to the terrestrial corridor, called the Gomphotherium Landbridge, allowing a faunal exchange between Eurasia and the Arabian Plate of which the proboscideans were the palaeontological index fossils (Tassy 1990, Göhlich 1999, Rögl 1999a, b, Koufos et al. 2003).
 Although the first, short-lasting migration corridors evolved already during the Aquitanian or perhaps earlier in Asia (e.g. Tassy 1990, Antoine et al. 2003), the main wave of migration of the Gomphotherium Landbridge started during the mid-Burdigalian in Europe, with the arrivals of the earliest gomphotheres, deinotheres and mammutids at the end of MN3 (Tassy 1990, Koufos et al. 2003).
-Among the early occurrences of European deinotheres in MN3-4, Prodeinotherium cuvieri is mostly endemic to the west of Europe (France and Spain; Fig. 10) except for the earliest occurrence in Lesvos Island (MN3; identified as P. bavaricum in Koufos et al. 2003, but corrected as P. cuvieri following the concept of the five European species to be valid as Aiglstorfer et al. 2014, Konidaris et al. 2017 and Göhlich 2020) which is likely a record of the immigration itself.
-Later P. bavaricum presents a more balanced distribution all over Europe (Fig. 10).
-This period corresponds to the Miocene Climatic Optimum (ca. 17.0-15.0 Ma) when a tropical forest covered most of Europe with an average annual temperature that could reach 20-22°C and a more marked seasonality (nearly six months of drought; Böhme 2003).
+Among the early occurrences of European deinotheres in MN3-4, Prodeinotherium cuvieri is better represented in the west of Europe (France and Spain; Fig. 11) except for the earliest occurrence in Lesvos Island (MN3; identified as P. bavaricum in Koufos et al. 2003, but corrected as P. cuvieri following the concept of the five valid European species as in Aiglstorfer et al. 2014, Konidaris et al. 2017 and Göhlich 2020) which is likely a record of the immigration itself.
+Prodeinotherium bavaricum could already be recorded as early as MN4, only in Hungary (identified as P. hungaricum by Éhik 1930 and Gasparik 1993, 2001), then display a more even distribution over Europe since MN5 (Fig. 11).
+This period mainly corresponds to the Miocene Climatic Optimum (ca. 17.0-15.0 Ma) when a tropical forest covered most of Europe with an average annual temperature that could reach 20-22°C and a more marked seasonality (nearly six months of drought; Böhme 2003).

 In the MN6-8 interval, a fast climatic deterioration, in the form of an important fall of the temperature (Mid-Miocene Cooling Event, ca. 14.8-14.1 Ma; Flower & Kennett 1994), roughly coincides with the transition from the last P. bavaricum to the appearance of bigger deinotheres like D. levius and to a lesser degree D. giganteum, however with a distribution similar to that of P. bavarium.
 From a climatic and environmental perspective, this period is also characterised by the desiccation of the sea in the east of Europe and the oriental regions of the Mediterranean (Eronen et al. 2010).
 The average annual temperature dropped by at least 7°C to settle between 15.4°C and 14.8°C mean annual temperatures.
 Meanwhile, the minimal temperatures for the coldest months go down by more than 11°C inducing freezing temperature during winters.
 This climatic deterioration also contributes to settle more contrasted climatic zones across Europe (Böhme 2003).